Black Bean Dip

 - Dippers—I’m partial to classic tortilla chips, but you can also use vegetables to dip into this, if so desired.
 I have it on good authority that carrot sticks are excellent with the beans.

 How to make Black Bean Dip

 This recipe can be made two different ways.
 I’ll be honest: I’m partial to the Instant Pot version because it doesn’t take planning ahead.

 That said, you can make it on the stovetop if that’s your preferred method, and it totally works that way, too.

 For both dishes, you’ll need to do the following before you begin to cook:

-- Measure out the beans and the liquids that you’ll need for the cooking.
+- Measure out the beans and the liquids that you’ll need.